 Unfortunately most revision surgery performed by Dr. Simoni falls into the category of incorrectly executed primary rhinoplasty.
 Rhinoplasty is a very complex surgery requiring a higher level of skill and artistic judgment than any other cosmetic surgical procedure.
 He understands the disappointment felt by patients who come to him with unsatisfactory results and knows there may be trust issues regarding the surgical outcome.
-As a double board certified nasal surgeon, he is uniquely qualified to handle these difficult surgeries and consistently provides among the best revision rhinoplasty Beverly Hills & Los Angeles offer.
+As a double board certified nasal surgeon, he is uniquely qualified to handle these difficult surgeries and consistently provides revision rhinoplasty.

 Why Should I Choose Dr. Simoni for my Revision Rhinoplasty?

 As a double board certified nasal surgeon, and a cosmetic surgeon who specializes in nose surgery, Dr. Simoni is expert in revision and secondary rhinoplasty, with attention to both aesthetics and function.
 Dr. Simoni is also a board certified otolaryngologist or ear, nose and throat specialist.